-Most people know their social security number by heart, but not all business owners know their business tax ID number, otherwise known as your EIN.
+Most people know their social security number by heart, but not all business owners know their business tax ID number.
 Your EIN isn’t something that you use on a day-to-day basis, so keeping this number top of mind isn’t as easy as remembering your company’s phone number or address.

-But your EIN is essential for some very important business transactions, like filing tax returns and obtaining business financing.
-In these kinds of situations, accuracy and speed matter.
-Not having your business tax ID can prevent you from getting crucial funding for your business or meeting a tax deadline.
+However, your EIN is essential for some very important business transactions, like filing business taxes and obtaining small business loans.
+Accuracy and speed matter in those situations.
+Not having your business tax ID can prevent you from getting crucial funding for your business or meeting a business tax deadline.

-Ideally, you should memorize your business tax ID or have this number in an easily retrievable place.
-But with everything competing for your attention as a small business owner, you might not realize that you don’t know your EIN until you’re midway through your tax return.
+Ideally, you should memorize your business tax ID number or have it in an easily retrievable place.
+With everything competing for your attention as a small business owner, you might not realize that you don’t know your EIN until you’re midway through your tax return.
 Not to worry!
 Locating a forgotten, lost, or misplaced business tax ID is actually pretty easy and shouldn’t cost you anything.
 Here is a guide to stress-free federal tax ID lookup.
 We also cover how to find another business’s EIN.